Stasenko-Konstantin/fungsi/README.md

 ---

-Inspired by Lisps, Haskell, Go and other little things :)
+Inspired by Scala, Go, Scheme and other little things :)

 - call-by-value
 - HOF and closures